-AccessNI cannot normally access criminal records held in other countries (with the exception of several EU countries), but it is possible to submit an application while the applicant is overseas.
+AccessNI cannot normally access criminal records held in other countries (with the exception of 12 EU countries), but it is possible to submit an application while the applicant is overseas.
 In a small number of cases overseas criminal records are held on the Police National Computer and these would be revealed as part of an AccessNI check.
 You must still verify the identity of an overseas applicant.

 As AccessNI cannot access criminal records from other countries, an AccessNI check may not provide a complete picture of an individual's criminal record.